BEAT: Branding and Entrepreneurship of Assistive Technology for Social Good

 - Week 11 (11/18).
 Technical seminar: machine vision: stereo and motion (Slides | Lecture Notes on Stereo and Motion by Zhu) .
 Assignment 6.
 Vision questions on stereo and motion Due on 11/24

 - Week 14 (12/09).
 Team evaluation wrap-up.
 (1) A mandatory application to the Zahn program with invitation into the competition will get 15%/N bonus points for the semester (depending on the number of the teams invited, N).
-(2) Teams recommended and then selected for the CREATE projects will get 5% bonus points for the semester.
-(3) Teams recommended for VentureWell will get 10% bonus points for the semester. [ Work Lunch TBD]
+(2) Teams recommended and then selected for the CREATE projects will get 5% bonus points for the semester. [ Work Lunch ] Each team please prepare your poster and bring it to class.
+We will evaluate the four categories: Branding (names, logos, designs etc), Entrepreneurship (customer discovery, market segment, business models etc), Assistive (social impact, user feedback, etc), and Technology (tools, systems, algorithms, etc).
+Final Grading will be submitted by the end of Thursday December 26, 2019

 (Spring 2020 academic calendar)

 (1) Spring class schedule will be aligned with the Zahn schedule considering CREATE/VentureWell timelines.
-The number of interviews are for Zahn accepted teams but CREATE and VentureWell teams can use as references (2) Branding updates: BIC students provide monthly feedback (via meetings or postings) with CS/CpE/EE teams for developing their video, demos and materials for the Zahn/CREATE/VentureWell presentations.
-(3) Invited community partners from Goodwill/Lighthouse Guild, BIC faculty and Zahn Center staff acts as judges for project presentations
+The number of interviews are for Zahn accepted teams but CREATE and VentureWell teams can use as references – use your best judgement to do what are important please.
+After the first class on 1/27/2020 (Monday), the class will meet biweekly to update what each team has done in the past two weeks (the other weeks will be used as individual meetings for teams by appointments), but each team please update your wiki logs weekly (2) Branding updates: Hopefully BIC students can provide monthly feedback (via meetings or postings) with CS/CpE/EE teams for developing their video, demos and materials for the Zahn/CREATE/VentureWell presentations.
+(3) Invited community partners from Goodwill and other institutions, BIC faculty and Zahn Center staff will come in class to act as judges for project presentations; we plan two such class meets.

 - Weeks 1 – 2.
-Value trend identifications: 10-50 interviews over the course of two weeks to identify trends of values their customer wants to solve their problem.
+Value trend identifications (what they want): 10-50 interviews over the course of two weeks to identify trends of values their customer wants to solve their problem.
+Class Meet on 02/10/2020 for team updates.

 - Weeks 3-4.
-(1) Feature trend identification: 10-50 interviews over the course of two weeks to identify trends in features needed to deliver this value to the customer.
-(2) Use cased defined: at the end of week 4 a use case presentation to the class explaining how their customer would use what they are designing and a looks like prototype demonstration
+(1) Feature trend identification (how they want them): 10-50 interviews over the course of two weeks to identify trends in features needed to deliver this value to the customer.
+(2) Use cased defined: at the end of week 4 a use case presentation to the class explaining how their customer would use what they are designing and a looks like prototype demonstration.
+Class Meet on 02/24/2020 for team presentations.

 - Weeks 5-6.
-Looks like prototype: 10-50 interviews over the course of two weeks to identify customers input trends on their “looks like” prototype
+Looks like prototype: 10-50 interviews over the course of two weeks to identify customers input trends on their “looks like” prototype.
+Class Meet on 03/09/2020 for team presentations.

 Senior Design Wiki Pages (Internal Use Only)